 Researchers Dr. Robert Emmons and Dr. Michael McCollough, authors of The Psychology of Gratitude, discovered a number of benefits in recalling our blessings.
 Their research included hundreds of people’s recordings.
 A first group kept a diary describing daily events, a second group recorded unpleasant events while a third made daily lists of gratefulness.

-Benefits of Recording Gratitude
+Benefits of an Attitude of Gratitude

 Daily gratitude resulted in: